 Tax Technology and Transformation

-In a world reshaped by transformation, a human-led and tech-powered tax function can drive and sustain value throughout your organisation.
+In a world transformed by innovation, a people-driven, tech-powered tax function can create and sustain value within your organisation, leveraging the latest advancements to inspire a future of remarkable success.

 Our tax technology solutions

-For instance, a tax compliance process may require extracting data from various systems, which can be a time-consuming task.
-However, self-service data management and low-code tools can automate the data extraction, clean-up and transformation process.
-By harnessing GenAI’s transformative potential, businesses can streamline their tax processes, analyse complex and vast datasets, perform analyses to uncover discrete patterns and enable new tax transformation opportunities.
+For instance, tax compliance often involves reconciling financial transactions across multiple accounts, which can be labour-intensive and time-consuming.
+By leveraging self-service data management and low-code tools, organisations can automate the reconciliation, validation and reporting processes.
+Harnessing the transformative potential of AI can help streamline tax operations, analyse complex and vast datasets, uncover discrete patterns and unlock new opportunities for tax transformation.

 Reducing the time spent on existing tax processes can help businesses save resources, which can instead be used for continuous improvement opportunities and enhanced operational efficiency.
-This is particularly important in a cost-focused environment.
+This is particularly important in a cost-focused environment, allowing organisations to focus on activities with more aggregated value.

-When evaluating tax technology procurement, consider your existing enterprise platforms.
-Your organisation should align tax with the scope and timing of ongoing and future transformation and other enterprise investments.
-Areas gaining traction are leveraging low-code automation and existing enterprise platforms for tax purposes.
-Can existing software be enhanced or modified, or does your business hold technology licences the tax team can use?
+When procuring tax technology, evaluate your existing enterprise platforms.
+Align your tax function with the scope and timing of ongoing and future transformations and other enterprise investments.
+Leveraging low-code automation and existing enterprise platforms for tax purposes is gaining traction.
+Assess whether your current software can be enhanced or modified, or if your business holds technology licenses that the tax team can use.

-Integrating tax solutions is a practical approach driven by the end-user, compared to large-scale enterprise-wide transformation or tax engine implementation projects.
-Pursuing automation using existing enterprise platforms can be a compelling reason for cost optimisation.
+Integrating tax solutions driven by end-users is a practical approach compared to large-scale enterprise-wide transformation or tax engine implementation projects.
+Pursuing automation using existing enterprise platforms can be a compelling strategy for cost optimisation.

 Meet the Tax Technology and Transformation team